What is herd immunity?

 This graphic demonstrates this.

-In some cases, where humans are the only known reservoir or host of a particular vaccine preventable germ, herd immunity can mean that a disease can be totally eradicated, and then no one would ever be at risk of that disease again.
+In some cases, where humans are the only known reservoir or host of a particular vaccine preventable germ, herd immunity can mean that a disease can be totally eradicated, and then no one would ever be at risk of that disease again. ie if a virus or bacteria can only live in humans and is not found in soil or other animals, eradication of that disease is possible.
+Humans are the only known hosts of smallpox, measles and polio.

 Through this mechanism there is a very real possibility polio could be eradicated within our lifetimes.
 For more information about polio eradication, have a look at these 10 facts described by the World Health Organization.
+And IF we could vaccinate enough of the population against measles, there is a change we could also rid the globe of that disease too.

 Here are some other ways that herd immunity can be demonstrated;